rainsworth/intro-to-github/03_GitHubExamples.md

 # Examples of how GitHub is used

+GitHub is used for:
 - Collaboration
 - Code sharing and documentation
 - Online portfolio of your work
 - Open Educational Resources
 - Open Data
+- Open Source
 - Project Management
+- Social networking
+- **Version Control**
 - Websites
 - Writing papers